-The Board, including the Independent Directors, concluded that no single factor reviewed was determinative as the principal factor in whether to approve the Investment Advisory Agreement and, with respect to TEAF, the TEAF Sub-Advisory Agreement.
+The Board, including the Independent Directors, concluded that no single factor reviewed was determinative as the principal factor in whether to approve the Investment Advisory Agreement.
 The process, as discussed above, describes only the most important factors, but not all of the matters, considered by the Board.
-On the basis of such information as the Board considered necessary to the exercise of its reasonable business judgment and its evaluation of all of the factors described above, and after discussion and as assisted by the advice of legal counsel that is independent of the Adviser, the Independent Directors determined that each factor, in the context of all of the other factors they considered, favored approval of the Investment Advisory Agreement and with respect to TEAF, the TEAF Sub-Advisory Agreement, It was noted that it was the judgment of the Board, including the Independent Directors, that approval of the Investment Advisory Agreement and, with respect to TEAF, the TEAF Sub-Advisory Agreement, was in the best interests of the fund and its stockholders.
-The Board, and separately, all of the Independent Directors, therefore unanimously concluded that the Investment Advisory Agreement between the fund and the Adviser and, with respect to TEAF, the TEAF Sub-Advisory Agreement between the Adviser and sub-Adviser, is fair and reasonable in light of the services provided and should be renewed.
+On the basis of such information as the Board considered necessary to the exercise of its reasonable business judgment and its evaluation of all of the factors described above, and after discussion and as assisted by the advice of legal counsel that is independent of the Adviser, the Independent Directors determined that each factor, in the context of all of the other factors they considered, favored approval of the Investment Advisory Agreement.
+It was noted that it was the judgment of the Board, including the Independent Directors, that approval of the Investment Advisory Agreement was in the best interests of the fund and its stockholders.
+The Board, and separately, all of the Independent Directors, therefore unanimously concluded that the Investment Advisory Agreement between the fund and the Adviser is fair and reasonable in light of the services provided and should be renewed.